 Grand Isle in Jefferson Parish, Louisiana — The American South (West South Central)

 Location.
-29° 14.58′ N, 89° 58.644′ W. Marker is in Grand Isle, Louisiana, in Jefferson Parish.
-Marker is on State Highway 1 east of Willow Lane, on the left when traveling east.
+29° 14.572′ N, 89° 58.621′ W. Marker is in Grand Isle, Louisiana, in Jefferson Parish.
+Marker is on State Highway 1 east of Willow Street, in the median.
+Located on the grounds of the Grand Isle Community Center.
 Touch for map.
-Located in front of the Grand Isle Civic Center/Multi Purpose building.
-Marker is in this post office area: Grand Isle LA 70358, United States of America.
+Marker is at or near this postal address: 3811 Louisiana Highway 1, Grand Isle LA 70358, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 8 miles of this marker, measured as the crow flies.
-32 - Pounder (within shouting distance of this marker); Fort Livingston (within shouting distance of this marker); a different marker also named Grand Isle (within shouting distance Grand Isle, Louisiana (approx. 2 miles away); Cheniere Caminada Cemetery (approx. 5.6 miles away); Parish of Jefferson (approx. 7.2 miles away).
+Fort Livingston (here, next to this marker); Grand Isle (a few steps from this marker); a different marker also named Grand Isle (within shouting distance of this marker); Grand Isle, Louisiana (approx. 2 miles away); Cheniere Caminada Cemetery (approx. 5.6 miles away); Parish of Jefferson (approx. 7.2 miles away).

 Credits.
 This page was last revised on August 20, 2022.
 It was originally submitted on December 25, 2016, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 432 times since then and 45 times this year.
 Photos: 1, 2, 3, 4. submitted on December 25, 2016.